 Where is this garbage coming from?
 Is it mostly from land or sea?

-The U.N. says the split for the entire world’s oceans is 80 percent land based and 20 percent from the sea but out in the gyre the big stuff is mostly from the fishing industry, like plastic ‘ghost nets’ and buoys.
+The UN says the split for the entire world’s oceans is 80% land based and 20% from the sea, but out in the gyre the big stuff is mostly from the fishing industry, like plastic ‘ghost nets’ and buoys.

 Of the smaller debris, the identifiable stuff, with labels, is from Asia.
 It takes only two to three years to get out there whereas stuff from North America takes five years.

 The problem is no-one is monitoring it.
-If you had a public treatment works delivering treated sewage to the ocean you would be forced to monitor the effects on the ocean.
+If you were delivering treated sewage to the ocean you would be forced to monitor the effects.
 Yet here we have something that persists for centuries rather than decades, and no-one is even measuring it.